souenzzo/graal/docs/reference-manual/native-image/Reflection.md

 redirect_from: /$version/reference-manual/native-image/Reflection/
 ---

-# Reflection in Native Images
+# Reflection in Native Image

 Java reflection support (the `java.lang.reflect.*` API) enables Java code to examine its own classes, methods, fields and their properties at run time.